Mohib75/Voyago-Tourism/README.md

 * React Router dom  is for the api fetching and routing through the page

-* we used mongodb for database.
+* we use mongodb for database.
 This is a nosql database.

+* we use vercel for server side deployment

 * we use also a slider in our home page